lukso-network/docs/docs/guides/network/update-the-node.md

 #### Initialize the new Working Directory

 Next, you can initialize your new working folder.
-The command will download the latest network configurations and genesis files needed to synchronize with the LUKSO blockchain.
+The command will download the latest network configurations and genesis files to synchronize with the LUKSO blockchain.

 ```bash
 $ lukso init